Sweet Love (Chris Brown song)

-"Sweet Love" is a song by American recording artist Chris Brown, taken from his fifth studio album, Fortune (2012).
+"Sweet Love" is a song by American singer Chris Brown, taken from his fifth studio album, Fortune (2012).
 It was written by Brown, Cory Marks, Greg Curtis, Jamal "Polow da Don" Jones, Jason "JP" Perry and Tommy Doyle Jr., while the production was handled by Polow da Don and Perry.
 The song was sent to urban contemporary radio in the United States on April 10, 2012, as the second single from the album.
 "Sweet Love" is a slow jam R&B ballad which incorporates elements of electronic music.

 The lyrics of the song revolve around Brown asking his lover to take off her clothes so that they can have sex.

 "Sweet Love" garnered positive reviews from music critics, who complimented the song's sexual lyrics.
 In the United States, it peaked at number 25 on the Hot R&B/Hip-Hop Songs chart, and number 89 on the Billboard Hot 100 chart.
 The accompanying music video was co-directed by Godfrey Taberez and Brown, and filmed at Universal Studios in Los Angeles, California.
 It displays intimate scenes of Brown and his lover partaking in sexual activity, women levitating out of their beds, and Brown dancing.
 Critics were complimentary of the video's sexual themes and presentation.